 The Lister Arms, Malham

 Are you looking for the perfect excuse to leave the ‘everyday’ behind?
 If so, The Lister Arms in Malham could be just the ticket!
 Featuring an ample selection of Thwaites ales and crisp white wines, fruity reds, spirits and mixers, there really is something for everyone at The Lister Arms.
-So if you have had a busy day participating in the NY3P challenge, what better way to finish off your journey than for a relaxing, refreshing drink as you take in the stunning scenery of the surrounding North Yorkshire Dales and treat your four-legged friend to a homemade biscuit?
+So if you have had a busy day participating in the Three Peaks challenge, what better way to finish off your journey than having a relaxing, refreshing drink as you take in the stunning scenery of the surrounding North Yorkshire Dales and treat your four-legged friend to a homemade biscuit?